oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 ### How to enable maintenance mode in the local server?

 The maintenance mode can be enabled by setting the [ENABLE_MAINTENANCE_MODE](https://github.com/oppia/oppia/blob/release-2.5.0/feconf.py#L264) flag to True in feconf.

+### How to generate a translation opportunity in Contributor Dashboard?

+To generate a translation opportunity, you can follow the following steps.

+* Start a local server and sign in as an administrator (testadmin@example.com, assume username “test”).
+* Navigate to the Admin page.
+* Click the Roles tab.
+* In the Role editor, enter the admin username (“test”).
+Click Add Role, and add the “Curriculum Admin” role.
+* Navigate to the Activities tab.
+Click Load Data under Load dummy new structures data.
+* You should now see translation opportunities in the Translate Text tab at /contributor-dashboard.